thimc/scm/README.md

 -   -d specifies the working directory for scm
 -   -v spits out the version number and exits
--   -V shows debug messages, these are printed to stdout
+-   -V prints debug messages to stderr
--   -1 runs scm for one loop iteration (fetch clipboard event and store it)
+-   -1 runs scm for one loop iteration (fetch, save and quit)
+-   -p listens for PRIMARY selection changes

-It is recommended for novice users to run scm via the supplied `scmd` shell\
+It is recommended for new users to run scm via the supplied `scmd` shell\
 script because it sets everything up for the user.

 The scmd script sets the working directory to \$XDG_CACHE_HOME or\